mikesaelim/spelling-bee-rejects/README.md

 This Java application currently just runs locally, and has two functions: generating a word list from the English Wiktionary, and using that word list to solve a Spelling Bee prompt.
+It is in a very hacky and janky state right now, because I haven't decided what to turn this into yet.

 ### How to use